urbanairship/ios-library/Documentation/Migration/migration-guide-13.2.md

 ## Message Center Changes

-The default Message Center view controllers have been overhauled, to improve code quality and readability.
-Because this involves some changes to the public APIs, rather than replacing them outright, the following classes are marked deprecated as of SDK 13.2:
+The default Message Center view controllers have been overhauled to improve code quality and readability.
+Because this involves some changes to the public APIs, rather than replacing them outright, the following classes and protocols are marked deprecated as of SDK 13.2:

 ### Deprecated

 * `UAMessageCenterSplitViewController`
 * `UAMessageCenterListViewController`
 * `UAMessageCenterMessageViewController`
+* `UAMessageCenterMessageViewProtocol`

-Instead of the deprecated classes, migrated integrations should use the following:
+Instead of the deprecated controller classes, migrated integrations should use the following:

 ### Added